 LIMITATION OF LIABILITY FOR USE OF THE PROGRAM WEBSITE

 The information, software, products, Idea submissions, support materials, comments, or other Content published on the Program website may include inaccuracies or typographical errors, and Field Law expressly disclaims any liability for such inaccuracies or errors.
 Field Law does not warrant or represent that the Content on the Program website is complete or up-to-date or accurate.
 Furthermore, Field Law does not guarantee that the information contained on the website will be free from errors, inaccuracies or omissions.
 Field Law is under no obligation to update any Content on the Program website other than to post the most-recent versions of Idea submissions in accordance with these Eligibility, Rules and Regulations.
 Field Law may change the Content on the Program website at any time without notice.
 Field Law may make improvements or changes to the Program website at any time.
-You agree that Field Law and any of their respective officers, directors, employees, or agents will not be liable, whether in contract, tort, strict liability, or otherwise for any indirect, punitive, special, consequential, incidental, or indirect damages (including without limitation lost profits, cost of procuring substitute service, or lost opportunity) arising out of or in conjunction with the Program and the use of the Program website, or with the delay or inability to use the Program website or any linked site, even if Field Law is made aware of the possibility of such damages.
+You agree that Field Law and its partners, officers, directors, employees, or agents will not be liable, whether in contract, tort (including negligence), strict liability, or otherwise for any direct, indirect, punitive, special, consequential, or incidental damages (including without limitation lost profits, cost of procuring substitute service, or lost opportunity) arising out of or in conjunction with the Program and the use of the Program website, or with the delay or inability to use the Program website or any linked site, even if Field Law is made aware of the possibility of such damages.
 Field Law cannot and does not guarantee continuous, uninterrupted, or secure access to the Program website.

 USE OF “COOKIE” FILE FEATURES

 Field Law reserves the right to store information on a Participant’s computer in the form of a “cookie” or similar file for purposes of modifying the Program website to reflect the Participant’s preferences.